 ○ Engagement survey – a targeted survey to understand employee loyalty

 ○ Safety trends, issues, and risks

 ○ Compliance trends, issues, and risks

 ○ Culture survey – a broad and deep culture measurement to understand overall culture strengths, development needs, dynamics, and vulnerabilities

 ○ Culture pulse – frequent checks on the employee experience

-○ Leadership assessments – strength of leadership capability to build a strong foundation, culture, and teams
+○ Leadership assessments – the strength of leadership capability to build a strong foundation, culture, and teams

 - Observation – emergent, potential to learn and migrate successes